According to a Barna Research survey of people looking for a church, “Friendliness to Visitors” is

 Many churches will give away a small gift for those who visit the table.
 Coffee mugs, pens, free books, etc. Here is where one could place Church Welcome Folder.

-One church, Glen Burnie Baptist features the church welcome center on a webpage for visitors, along with a map of the facility.
+One church, Glen Burnie Baptist featured the church welcome center on a webpage for visitors, along with a map of the facility.

 4. Church Welcome Folder or Packet